Niki (airline): Sale to Etihad Airways

 On 5 December 2016, parent company Air Berlin announced plans to sell its entire 49 percent stake in Niki to its own minority owner Etihad Airways.
 Etihad Airways itself would merge Niki into a new joint-venture to be created with the German leisure carrier TUIfly.
 At the same time, Niki and Air Berlin would exchange several aircraft to harmonize each fleet.
 It had also been announced that Niki would take over several routes to southern European, north African, and Turkish leisure destinations from Air Berlin as part of the new joint-venture.
-However, the sale never happened.
+However, the sale never became a reality.

 Also in December 2016, Niki announced the termination of its only medium-haul route, from Vienna to Abu Dhabi, Etihad's home base, by March 2017.
 Niki later also announced it plans to terminate all of its 12 routes from Vienna to non-leisure destinations such as Milan or Zürich by 30 January 2017.
 In January 2017, it was also announced that Niki will cease all operations to and from Linz Airport at short notice due to the restructuring measures.
 The announcement was made after the 2017 schedule had already been made available for booking.
 For the 2017 season, Niki reduced the number of flights from Austria to 56 flights a week to 20 destinations, compared to 34 destinations in 2016.

 Shortly after, it was announced that Niki would take over several Air Berlin leisure routes to and from Germany.
-It also has been announced that Niki's fleet will be switched over to Airbus A321s only while the smaller A319s and A320s are handed over to Air Berlin.
-It has also been announced that TUI fly Deutschland will additionally start to operate 15 Boeing 737s currently wet-leased to Air Berlin for Niki.
+It was also announced that Niki's fleet will be switched over to Airbus A321s only while the smaller A319s and A320s are handed over to Air Berlin.
+It had also been announced that TUI fly Deutschland will additionally start to operate 15 Boeing 737s currently wet-leased to Air Berlin for Niki.